 - Pain in the legs

-- The pain is not due to a known injury
+- The pain is not caused by an injury

 - Not moving or too weak to stand